 Create an about page

 Sometimes you’ll have unique, one-off pages that don’t make sense as a Section.
-Unlike the content you might store in Globals, however, each page would need its own field set and have its own URL.
-This is what Singles are for.
+Unlike the content you might store in Globals, however, each page would need to live at its own URL.
+A Single is perfect for this.